NVIDIA/NeMo/README.md

 cluster using the pyxis plug-in Base Command Platform cluster.
 The training container also includes conversion scripts and NVIDIA Triton Model Navigator.
 The inference container is just the NVIDIA Triton Inference Server with the FasterTransformer backend installed.
-For Base Command Platform, the BigNLP scripts repository (bcp branch) will be part of the container image.
-It is recommended to create a bignlp_ws_scripts_<username> workspace in your ace and copy the bignlp-scripts directory there    either from the container image or from git clone of the above repository if you have access.
-Install the BigNLP scripts dependencies on the head node of your cluster.
+For Base Command Platform, the NeMo Megatron scripts repository (bcp branch) will be part of the container image.
+It is recommended to create a nemo_megatron_ws_scripts_<username> workspace in your ace and copy the nemo_megatron_launcher directory there    either from the container image or from git clone of the above repository if you have access.
+Install the NeMo Megatron scripts dependencies on the head node of your cluster.
 Base Command Platform clusters do not have a head login node.
 We're currently running these scripts on a DGX node in the Base Command Platform cluster.
 Once the cluster has